 |Assess for suicidal tendencies.
 Refer for mental health care immediately if indicated.||Identify an emergency plan should the patient become suicidal.
 A suicidal patient is not safe in the home environment unless supported by professional help.|

-The following are the therapeutic nursing interventions for Ineffective Coping:
+The following are the therapeutic nursing interventions for patients with ineffective coping:

 |Set a working relationship with the patient through continuity of care.||An ongoing relationship establishes trust, reduces the feeling of isolation, and may facilitate coping.|

 |Assist patient set realistic goals and identify personal skills and knowledge.||Involving patients in decision making helps them move toward independence.|